guzzijones/latlong/README.md

 # latlong
-Geocode the latitude and longitude for a given address, city, state, and zip written in c++.
+Geocode the latitude and longitude for a given address, city, state, and zip.
+This program is written in c++.

 #os
 linux